skoslitz/mndToHugo/README.md

 # mndToHugo
-Convert Mynewsdesk posts to hugo markdown files
+Convert Mynewsdesk media types to hugo markdown files

+Assumes to have media_type blogpost in `posts/blogposts.xml`